 2020 Candidate Videos

-The Circle of Protection secured videos or statements from all the major presidential candidates in both 2012 and 2016 and promoted them to the members and supporters of our churches, agencies and schools.
+In 2012 and 2016 the Circle of Protection secured videos or statements from all the major presidential candidates and promoted them to the members and supporters of our churches, agencies and schools.
 These videos were the only direct statements on hunger and poverty to emerge from the campaigns.
 View past candidate videos

 The Circle of Protection is non-partisan.
 We look to both Republicans and Democrats for leadership, and we believe the American people should have the opportunity to compare and contrast their approaches.
-We are asking Democratic and Republican candidates for president to produce videos to share their plans with us.
+We have asked Democratic and Republican candidates for president to share their plans with us.